BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Setup Variables

-First, we suggest setting up two variables to make this installation more automatic.
+We suggest setting up two variables to make this installation more automatic.

 The first variable, $BITCOIN, should be set to the current version of Bitcoin.
 It was 0.13.2 when we wrote this.
 The second will then automatically generate a truncated form used by some of the files.
 ```